 Dahlias provide some of the garden's biggest and most spectacular blooms.
-The flowers come in many different styles and sizes, and a rainbow of gorgeous colors.
-All are excellent cut flowers.
+They are available in many different styles, sizes, and gorgeous colors.
+You can spend a lifetime getting to know them all.

 One of the best things about dahlias is how abundantly they bloom.
-The plants start flowering in midsummer and continue non-stop right through the fall.
-Just plant the bulbs in spring and prepare to be amazed!
+The plants begin flowering in midsummer and continue non-stop right through the fall.
+Just plant the tubers in spring and prepare to be amazed!

 See all 8 types of dahlia flowers HERE.